 What Is Incontinence?

-Incontinence is a condition in which an individual loses some control of the bladder.
-The severity of incontinence differs between patients.
+This is a condition in which an individual loses some control of the bladder.
+The severity differs between patients.
 While some experience small leaks when laughing, coughing, or sneezing, others’ bladders may fail entirely, resulting in being unable to make it to a restroom.
-No matter the degree of incontinence, this condition can be disruptive, embarrassing, and uncomfortable.
+No matter the degree, this condition can be disruptive, embarrassing, and uncomfortable.

 There are multiple varieties of incontinence that result from various activities or obstacles:

 - Stress Incontinence occurs when pressure is placed on the abdomen from exercising, laughing, coughing, or another activity.